brettinternet/brettinternet.github.io/content/zfs-passthrough/_index.md

 ## 3. Bargaining

-Readonly should have worked 🤔
+Read-only should have worked 🤔

 ```sh
 $ zpool import -N -o readonly=on -f -R tank